 - Aerators are used throughout the buildings, giving the impression of a high flow rate using only half the water.

-- We commit to measuring our waste consumption on a quarterly basis.
+- We commit to measuring our waste consumption on a monthly basis by lift.

-- We will create practical solutions to help our both employees and visitors to minimise impacts in our operations and communities, for example we will have well designed recycling facilities on-site.
+- We will create practical solutions to help our both employees and visitors to minimise impacts in our operations and communities, for example we have designed recycling facilities on-site.

 - We will avoid single use plastics.